jtcond13/SAS-Programming-Notes/SAS_notes2.md

 ##SAS Arrays##

 A SAS array is a temporary grouping of variables (all of the same type), assigned to a unique name, that exists for the duration of the data step.
-SAS arrays are not data structures.
+SAS arrays are not data structures, as in other languages.

 An array is created with the syntax: